 Uniform: Grossmont College Health Professions students are required to wear uniforms on campus and off campus program activities.
-The uniform for the OTA Program is a navy blue polo shirt embroidered with "Grossmont College School of Occupational Therapy" shall be ordered for approximately \$25 plus tax each and Black pants - Men's Dickies Pant #856406 and Women's Cherokee Cargo Pant #4020 at approximately \$25 plus tax each.
-Official OTA Fleece Jacket is required at approximately \$40..
-These are available through ScrubMart at this price only when a group order is placed.
+The uniform for the OTA Program is the official navy blue polo shirt embroidered with "Grossmont College School of Occupational Therapy", the official cargo pant, and official jacket.
+These are available through ScrubMart at a discounted price only when a group order is placed.
+A choice of 2 for each item is generally available providing 2 different price points and quality.
+During the annual April orientation a group order is placed.
 Please contact OTA Program before purchasing as a group order will be placed.

 Please make sure that the polo shirt fits appropriately as baggy shirts look very unprofessional.
+Make sure pants fit so you can bend, squat, and climb comfortably.
 Clothing must be neat, professional, clean, and in good repair.
 ONLY black long sleeve shirts may be worn under the shirt.
 Uniform jackets are the only jackets that can be worn.